antrea-io/antrea/docs/network-policy.md

 ## Notes

 - The v1alpha1 CNP CRD supports up to 10000 unique priority at policy level.
-In order to reduce churn in the agent, it is recommended to set the priority within the range 1.0 to 100.0.
+In order to reduce the churn in the agent, it is recommended to set the priority within the range 1.0 to 100.0.